-F. In those cases, in which the injured party is a legal entity, the secretary of the Board shall issue a certification indicating that the provisions on notification to victims contained in the organic law of the Board do not apply in the case, except in those circumstances in which the Commonwealth of Puerto Rico is considered a victim of crime. as established in Law 118, above.
-Such notice shall be made in writing to the Secretary of Justice, and by publication in at least one (1) newspaper of general circulation of an advertisement providing the foregoing details.
-Any other notification mechanism provided by the Parole Board may be used, i.e., regular mail or e-mail, depending on the victim's preference.
-The victim will be required to sign the form...
+- F. In those cases, in which the injured party is a legal entity, the secretary of the Board shall issue a certification indicating that the provisions on notification to victims contained in the organic law of the Board do not apply in the case, except in those circumstances in which the Commonwealth of Puerto Rico is considered a victim of crime. as established in Law 118, above.
+Such notice shall be made in writing to the Secretary of Justice, and by publication in at least one (1) newspaper of general circulation of an advertisement providing the foregoing details. - G. Any other notification mechanism provided by the Parole Board may be used, i.e., regular mail or e-mail, depending on the victim's preference.